krdurrett/Rock-Paper-Scissors/README.md

 ## Future Additions

- - Create a button to clear the wins.
  - Create more interactive buttons, and animated display.
  - Create sounds to alert you of game play.